metamn/react/content/blog/on-graphql/index.md

 ![Relational database diagram](relational.png)

-It's no wonder Facebook choose the graph approach to handle interaction-heavy user interfaces.
+No wonder Facebook choose the graph approach.
+It handles better the use case of interaction-heavy user interfaces.

 ### Domain-driven design &mdash; DDD